polytechnice-si/5A-Microservices-Integration/services/rpc/README.md

 ## Creating the Maven project

 We implement this service using the Java language, and use Maven to support the project description.
-The descriptor is located in the `pom.xml` file, and inherits its content from the global one described in the `service` directory.
+The descriptor is located in the `pom.xml` file, and inherits its content from the global one described in the `service` directory (mainly the application server configuration).
 The file system hierarchy is the following:

 ```
 azrael:rpc mosser$ tree .